Axial-SQL/AxialSqlTools/AxialSqlTools/PivotGrid/README.md

 ## Value sorting

 Choose **None**, **Ascending**, or **Descending** in **Sort values**.
 Sorting applies immediately to the displayed results and remains selected after Apply.
 Grouped summaries sort by **Value**; cross-tab pivots sort by the row **Grand total** using the selected aggregation.
 Values sort numerically, with nulls first in ascending order and last in descending order; equal values retain their original order.
-The grand-total row always stays at the bottom. **None** restores the original pivot order.
+The grand-total row is pinned below the scrollable results and remains visible while scrolling vertically.
+Its columns follow horizontal scrolling, resizing, and reordering in the results grid.
+Double-click a total to drill into its underlying rows. **None** restores the original pivot order.
 Drill-down continues to use the selected group after sorting.

 ## Source selection